laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > &alpha; = &Delta;&omega; / &Delta;t

-However, this formula is dependent on **currentDt**, which is suspect to noise, which would be reintroduced through this parameter.
+However, this formula is dependent on *currentDt*, which is suspect to noise, which would be reintroduced through this parameter.
 Following [[8]](#8), there is an alternative approach to Angular Acceleration:

 > 2&alpha; = &Delta;(&omega;<sup>2</sup>) / &Delta;&theta;

 This makes &alpha; dependent on &omega;, which was determined in a robust manner, and &theta; where deviations are discrete and thus easier to detect.
-Thus we determine &alpha; in a robust manner by Linear Regression over &omega;<sup>2</sup> on the y-axis and &theta; on the x-axis.
+Thus we determine &alpha; in a robust manner by Linear Regression by determining the slope of the line where &theta; on the x-axis and &omega;<sup>2</sup> is the y-axis.

 ### Determining the "Torque" of the flywheel